 );

-call set_table_property('tbl1', 'distribution_key', 'a');
+CALL set_table_property('tbl1', 'distribution_key', 'a');

 );

-call set_table_property('tbl2', 'distribution_key', 'c');
+CALL set_table_property('tbl2', 'distribution_key', 'c');

-• When the JOIN fields are not used as distribution keys for both tables
+JOIN fields not set as distribution keys

 BEGIN;